Argmaster/Argmaster/README.md

 - 💻 I am a programmer.
 - 🎓 Graduated with a bachelor's degree in Bioinformatics from the University of Gdansk.
-- 🌱 working on master's degree in Computer Science from the same university.
 - ⚡ Graphics Software Development Intern at Intel since late 2021.
 - ⭐ Cloud Application Development Engineer at Intel since early 2024.